pandoc-ext/pagebreak/README.md

     # Treat paragraphs that contain just a form feed
     # character as pagebreak markers.
     form-feed: true
+    # Allow plaintext commands, i.e., respect LaTeX newpage
+    # commands even if they are not in a raw TeX block.
+    plaintext-command: true

   # Use a div with this class instead of hard-coded CSS
   html-class: 'page-break'